Paloma San Basilio: 2000s

 On 28 September 2005, she successfully premiered the musical Victor/Victoria at the Teatro Coliseum in Madrid.
 Her difficult Victoria Grant character was a big success, in which she played a man and a woman at the same time.
 Her cast partner was the great Paco Valladares.
 On 1 November^{st,} 2006, Paloma was awarded with a Latin Grammy Award in New York City: the 2006 Music Excellence Award.

-In 2006 she produced and recorded "Invierno Sur", an inward-looking album with smooth jazz and really exquisite compositions from several authors such as Armando Manzanero or Amaury Gutiérrez.
-The album featured a song based on a composition by Hans Zimmer, who transferred her the rights for "Nyah and Ethan", music that gave the name to the song as well as the album, "Invierno Sur".
-It additionally included a version of the song "Vives entre sombras" ("Livin' in the shadows") from the musical Victor/Victoria.
-The album was released in Spain on 29 January 2007, and is co-produced with RLM.
-It was again an innovative album due to its jazz grounds and the intimate character of many of its songs.
+In 2006 she recorded Invierno Sur, an intimate album influenced by smooth jazz, featuring compositions by various songwriters such as Armando Manzanero and Amaury Gutiérrez.
+The album includes a song based on a composition by Hans Zimmer, who granted her the rights to use "Nyah and Ethan", a piece that gave its name to both the song and the album, Invierno Sur.
+It also includes a version of the song "Vives entre sombras" ("Livin' in the shadows") from the musical Victor/Victoria.
+Invierno Sur was released in Spain on 29 January 2007 and was co-produced by RLM.

 In 2008 she did the "Encantados tour", accompanied by the maestro Luis Cobos, along with a symphony orchestra of more than 60 musicians.
 A DVD was released from this tour as well as a CD gathering the best moments and highlighting the "O Mio Babbino Caro", an opera song that Paloma performs easily.
 In Latin America the album was released without the DVD.

 She then toured the "PSB tour" (Piano, Sax and Bass).
 This tour included simultaneously several Spanish provinces and cities of Latin America, achieving a huge success both from the public and the critics.
 This tour began in early 2009 and ended up in 2010.
 It was a show where she reviewed her most successful songs along with international well-known songs, only followed by a piano, bass and saxophone.